keshantej/patent-rag-tool-public/README.md

 pip install haystack-ai openai sentence-transformers fastapi uvicorn nltk bs4
 ```

-## ▶️ Running the Server
+### Run the Server

 ```bash
 # With environment variables
 OPENAI_API_KEY=your_key python public_run_pipeline.py
 ```

+---

-## 🛡 License
+## 🛡 License & Use

 **© 2025 Rudra Tejiram.
 All rights reserved.**
-This public codebase is made available for **academic and evaluative purposes** only.
+This codebase is shared for academic and demo purposes.
+Please contact for collaboration or licensing.

-**Reuse, modification, or redistribution is prohibited** without explicit written permission.
+---

-## 🤝 Contact & Licensing
+## 📬 Contact

-To request full access, discuss collaborations, or licensing:
+For full access, licensing, or academic collaboration:
 📧 rtejira1@alumni.jh.edu

 ---

-*This project reflects an advanced legal AI system built for explainability, citation-grounding, and precision in U.S. patent law.*
+*This is an experimental legal tech tool built for transparency, explainability, and structured citation in patent law.*